Yeah Samake: Personal life

 Samaké's wife, Marissa Coutinho-Samaké (b.
 29 July 1983), is Indian but was born and raised in Bahrain.
 She attended BYU for her bachelor's degree in information systems.
 They married in August 2004.

-Samaké and his family are some of the few members of the Church of Jesus Christ of Latter-day Saints in Mali.
+Samaké and his family are members of the Church of Jesus Christ of Latter-day Saints.
 Samaké first encountered the church through his work with the Peace Corps and Ouélessébougou Alliance.
 One Peace Corps volunteer left him an English Book of Mormon, which he read.
-Later, in the US, he wanted to be baptized, but was initially refused because of the Church of Jesus Christ of Latter-Day Saints policy on baptizing citizens of Islamic countries.
-Mali is 90% Muslim, and the church worried that if he became a member of the Church of Jesus Christ of Latter-Day Saints his life would be in danger.
+Later, in the US, he wanted to be baptized, but was initially refused because of the Church of Jesus Christ of Latter-day Saints policy on baptizing citizens of Islamic countries.
+Mali is 90% Muslim, and the church worried that if he became a member of the Church of Jesus Christ of Latter-day Saints his life would be in danger.
 After convincing church leaders that Mali is a country with religious freedom, he was baptized in 2000 in New York.
 He reports that he faces no discrimination in Mali due to his faith.